opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 date
     Date on which the election is set to be decided (aka, Election Day).
 This tends to be the last day when voters can cast their ballots and the first day when the election's results a publicly reported (date).

-    This date should be considered to be in the timezone local to the election's division.
+    This date is considered to be in the timezone local to the election's division.

 division_id
     Reference to the OCD ``Division`` that defines the broadest geographical scope of any contest to be decided by the election.
 For example, an election that includes a contest to elect the governor of California would include the division identifier for the entire state of California.